 This year I am enduring a long course of chemotherapy for breast cancer, with two more phases of treatment to go.
 I do this in the company of over 250,000 women in the US alone.
 Enduring implies undergoing a hardship, without giving in.

 Throughout this, I have persevered.
 Perseverance is about persisting in spite of counter influences, discouragement or opposition.
 I’ve had the vision, strength, hope, and commitment to actively participate in my own treatment and recovery, and to continue showing up for family, friends, work and community.
 I’ve made adaptations and adjustments in order to do that.

-Maybe some of this resilience comes from within.
+Maybe some of this ability to persevere comes from within.
 Much of it comes from the good fortune and great love that surround and protect me.
 A major part of the good fortune is that the cancer is in a pretty early stage, and is a well known and readily treatable form of the disease.
 Not everyone is so fortunate.

 From the start, shocked and scared as I was, I was also sure that I’d ultimately be fine.This hopeful vision for the future helped me take, and keep taking, steps to ensure that my certainty would be realized.
 It kept me going on even the roughest days, and I have had some of those.
 There are probably more ahead, something I know need to be prepared for.
 Knowing there is much wonder, beauty, joy, fun, love and creativity now and in the future helps me face any struggles that await.